hkim07/Disparity-in-Differences/README.md

 Object.calc_disp_in_diffs() # Disparity-in-Differences - Calculate alpha values and create a data frame containing calculated values by the method.
 ```

-After these lines were executed, you will have two data frames saved under Object.
-These data frames can be accessed by running Object.elist or Object.elist_did.
+After these lines were executed, you will have two data frames saved under `Object'.
+These data frames can be accessed by running `Object.elist' or `Object.elist_did'.

 Now, by using two other methods, you can extract backbones by threshold.
 For the disparity filter backbone, use ```extr_disp_backbone()'''.
 It returns four outputs: backbone, threshold, number of nodes in the backbone, number of edges in the backbone.
 For example: